Defining and comparing SICR-events for classifying impaired loans under IFRS 9: A concise three-parameter SICR-framework for generating SICR-definitions

 \section{A concise three-parameter SICR-framework for generating SICR-definitions}

 A useful starting point for defining a SICR-event is that of a \textit{delinquency measure}, which should quantify the gradual erosion of trust between bank and borrower in honouring the credit agreement.
 The $g_0$-measure (or the unweighted number of payments in arrears) is selected from \citet{botha2021paper1} for its intuitive appeal and industry-wide ubiquity.
-Now consider an account's $g_0$-measured delinquency over its lifetime $T$, as measured in monthly cohorts $t=1,\dots,T$.
+Now consider an account's $g_0$-measured delinquency over its lifetime $T$, as measured over discrete monthly periods $t=t_1,\dots,T$ from the time of initial recognition $t_1$.
 In defining a SICR-event, one can compare $g_0(t)$ at time $t$ against a specifiable threshold $d\geq 0$, i.e., $g_0(t)\geq d$.
-In fact, delinquency can be tested over multiple consecutive months, thereby ensuring that a `true' SICR-event is identified at $t$.
-More formally, a SICR-event is said to have occurred at time $t$ if $g_0(v) \geq d$ holds true across a fixed time span $v \in [t-(s-1),t]$.
-The specifiable parameter $s\geq 1$ is the number of consecutive months for which delinquency is tested; put differently, $s$ is the so-called `stickiness' of the aforementioned delinquency test.
-These ideas are formalised within the Boolean-valued decision function $\mathcal{G}( d,s,t)$ that yields a binary SICR-status at an end-point $t$, defined as where $[a]$ are Iverson brackets that outputs 1 if the enclosed statement $a$ is true and 0 otherwise.
+In fact, delinquency can be tested over multiple consecutive months, thereby ensuring that a `true' SICR-event is eventually identified at $t$.
+Such a preliminary SICR-event is said to have occurred at time $t$ if $g_0(v) \geq d$ holds true across a fixed time span $v \in [t-(s-1),t]$.
+The specifiable parameter $s\geq 1$ is the number of consecutive months for which delinquency is tested; put differently, $s$ is the \textit{stickiness} of the aforementioned delinquency test.
+These ideas are formalised within the Boolean-valued decision function $\mathcal{G}( d,s,t)$ that yields a binary-valued \textit{SICR-status} in defining a SICR-event at an end-point $t$, expressed as where $[a]$ are Iverson brackets that outputs 1 if the enclosed statement $a$ is true and 0 otherwise.
 We illustrate \autoref{eq:bool_decision} for $s=1$ and $s=2$ in \autoref{tab:SICR-decision_illustration} using a hypothetical loan with monthly delinquency observations.
 For $s=1$, the SICR-status relies on testing $g_0(t)\geq d$ at a single period $t$, which is akin to having no $s$-parameter.
 For $s=2$, $g_0(t)\geq d$ is tested twice at two consecutive periods $t-1$ and $t$.
 If both delinquency tests are true, then the resulting sum of the two Iverson statements will equal $s$, thereby signalling a SICR-event at time $t$.
-The $s$-parameter smooths away rapid 0/1-fluctuations in the SICR-status over time, i.e., the SICR-status becomes `stickier' as $s$ increases.
+The $s$-parameter simply smooths away rapid 0/1-fluctuations in the SICR-status over time, thereby becoming `sticker' as $s$ increases.